deathbird/cheatsheets/gitCheatsheet.md

 # If you want to revert changes made to the index (i.e., that you have added).
 It undoes unstaged local modification.
 git checkout .

-# To undo staged modifications, use git reset with path specifier.
+# To undo all staged (added) modifications, use git reset
-git reset .

 git reset

-# If you want to revert a change that you have committed
-git revert ...

 # undo last commit: rewind your current HEAD branch return to the one before the current revision
 # After running the command, you'll find the changes as uncommitted local modifications in your working copy.